Abbasid Samarra: Architectural ornament

 Decorative stucco from Samarra, Iraq, 9th Century C.E.

 Ernst Herzfeld, a German archeologist of the twentieth century, conducted a large-scale excavation at the Main Caliphal Palace of Samarra in 1911–13.
 Herzfeld obtained boards of carved stucco, marble, ceramic decorative elements, and other materials from his exploration.
 In Herzfeld's publications, he identifies three styles of carved ornament.
 Those styles being: the Beveled Style, the Second Style, and the Third Style.
 While his classification of these styles were generally accepted by his successors, research in this field now contests the source and timeline of these proclaimed styles.

 The first pattern that Herzfeld observes, appears on fragments of marble that were extracted from the Audience Hall Complex.
 This pattern is made up of horseshoe shapes which repeat in rows.
 The next two patterns that he observes are on marble wall and consist of trefoil motifs and petal-shaped symbols.
 The last motif Herzfeld observes was made of a five-lobed leaf pattern which were representative of palmettes.
 The source of inspiration in architectural ornament was found in plants, such as in stems, branches that were overlapping or entangled, leaves that were in twos or threes, or from palm leaves and fruits.

-Herzfeld's Ausgrabungen von Samarra catalogues and sketchbooks describe Audience Hall Complex revetments of wood and monochrome luster tiles featuring Arabic script, vegetation and animals, as well as glossy tiles that were used as decorative art on the walls throughout the Audience Hall Complex.
+Herzfeld's Die Ausgrabungen von Samarra catalogues and sketchbooks describe Audience Hall Complex revetments of wood and monochrome luster tiles featuring Arabic script, vegetation and animals, as well as glossy tiles that were used as decorative art on the walls throughout the Audience Hall Complex.
 Samarra is a UNESCO World Heritage Site.
 The UNESCO website states Samarra is one of the best architecturally preserved sites and that many stucco panels have been found throughout on the walls of the Audience Hall Complex.